We are currently partnering with the following projects with to deliver sponsored PhD opportunities (HKEP)

 Supervisors: Dr Mahmoud Iravani

-Project Description: The present neurochemical and behavioural neuroscience project involves the use of well-established techniques to investigate neuroprotective efficacy of novel drugs.
+Project Description: The present neurochemical and behavioural neuroscience project involves the use of well-established techniques to investigate the neuroprotective efficacy of novel drugs.

 Understanding the impact of low temperature on seed germination in maize.